 Council of Technical Advisors

-For more than 2 decades, Emily has lived on Lake Powell—a rare “coastal dune lake”—and in all that time, she and her husband have been dedicated “UF LAKEWATCH” water quality samplers.
-She is a Co-Founder and current Chair of the non-profit Lake Powell Community Alliance, which coordinates the Annual Lake Powell Clean-up.
+For more than 2 decades, Emily has lived on Lake Powell—a “coastal dune lake”—and in all that time, she and her husband have been dedicated “UF LAKEWATCH” water quality samplers.
+She is a Co-Founder of the non-profit Lake Powell Community Alliance, which runs the the Annual Lake Powell Clean-up and which has partnered with Safe Water for Walton on critical water advocacy issues.
 Emily is a certified Florida Master Naturalist and contributing photographer for many nature-based groups.
-She also organizes the popular monthly bird species survey at Camp Helen State Park.
-She has been honored by the Florida Lake Management Society.
+She organizes the popular monthly bird species survey at Camp Helen State Park and has been honored by the Florida Lake Management Society.
 Emily earned a Bachelor’s degree from Auburn University and a Master’s in Fine Arts from the University of South Florida.
 Her thesis work related to North Florida’s underwater caves.
 She is a former Assistant SCUBA Instructor, and an avid snorkeler: “I’ve always resented the fact that I was not born with gills!”

 LAURA TIU, PH.D.